d-markey/squadron/README.md

 It can be optimized in various ways:

-* using `Int32List` and other typed data: under the hood, Squadron converters works with the underlying `ByteBuffer` which guarantees type-safety and hopefully commes with efficient cloning.
+* using `Int32List` and other typed data: under the hood, Squadron converters works with the underlying `ByteBuffer` which guarantees type-safety and hopefully comes with efficient cloning.

 * alternatively, it is possible to assign the ambiant converter `Squadron.converter` with a specialized/optimized converter.
 Squadron provides two additional converters that could be useful: